pa5tabear/SpiceFlow-Finance/project-management/sprints/sprint-2-plan.md

-# Sprint 2 Plan - MVP Excel Calculator
+# [DEPRECATED] Sprint 2 Plan – Superseded by Python Pipeline

+> NOTE: This historical plan referenced an Excel-based calculator.
+The project has since migrated to a pure-Python valuation engine.
+Keep for archive only.

 **Duration:** 2 days
 **Goal:** Build working Excel calculator using real Illinois Lanceleaf lease data